KevinKostman/Arduino-Multifunctional-Shield-Practice/README.md

 %% Overview:

-All above codes are for use in Arduino microcontroller with a multifunctional shield attached.
+All above codes are for use in Arduino microcontroller with a multifunctional shield attached or custom circuit created.
 They feature multitude of exercises relevant for real-use cases, such as button counting with different debouncing methods, analog value scaling, 7-segment display usage etc.

 %% Author: